Weak point in a person's character or any spot vulnerable to attack.

 To begin writing a poem, to do creative or inspired work, or to achieve great success, alluding to the winged horse of the Muses that created their spring called Hippocrene on Mt.
 Helicon from the touch of its hoof.

-Son's unconscious sexual desire for his mother and hostility toward his father, alluding to the son who unknowingly killed his father and married his mother.
+Son's unconscious desire for his mother and hostility toward his father, alluding to the son who unknowingly killed his father and married his mother.

 To create a source of unforeseen troubles that should have been left alone.